mineground/mineground-plugin/doc/commands/warp.md

 + **/warp remove** *[name]*

-  Removes the saved location from the world.
+  Removes the saved location, indicated by **name**, from the world.
 No one will be able to teleport to it anymore, but any player will be able to create a new warp with this name again.
 You can only remove your own saved locations, although staff members can override this restriction.

 ----------